Volvo V60 Recharge hybrid interior, dashboard & comfort

 - 2Range, MPG, CO2 & chargingThe electric range, MPG and CO2 figures for the Volvo V60 Recharge are all pretty impressive

-- 5Interior & comfort - currently readingThe V60 Recharge plug-in hybrid is another Volvo to benefit from the company's recent interior-design renaissance
+- 5Interior, dashboard & comfort - currently readingThe V60 Recharge plug-in hybrid is another Volvo to benefit from the company's recent interior-design renaissance

 - 6Boot space, seating & practicalityThe Volvo V60 Recharge is generally spacious inside, and both luggage and storage space are good